How the Swedish Forest Agency processes personal data

 • From you directly.
 Personal data is for example processed when you communicate with us, when you submit a notification or an application.

 • From external actors.
-In order to fulfil our obligations we sometimes need to gather personal data from other parties, for example other agencies like Sweden's county administrative boards, the Swedish Board of Agriculture, the National Heritage Board, the Swedish Environmental Protection Agency and Lantmäteriet.
+In order to fulfil our obligations, we sometimes need to gather personal data from other parties, for example other agencies like Sweden's County Administrative Boards, the Swedish Board of Agriculture, the National Heritage Board, the Swedish Environmental Protection Agency and Lantmäteriet.

 What personal data do we process and for what purpose?

-Exercise of public authority
+Exercise of official authority

 Public interest

-The Swedish Forest Agency has also been commissioned by the Government to promote that the Swedish forestry policy is put into practice by those who own and manage forests.
-This may involve us informing you of our activities and giving advice on issues which the agency is responsible for.
+This may mean that we provide information about our activities and provide advice on matters for which the authority is responsible.
 For example, we may arrange specific meetings with forest owners.
-Therefore, there might be a public interest for processing your personal data in various contexts, for example if we must handle your address information when we send out information about our training opportunities, our magazine, and so on.
+Therefore, there is a public interest for processing your personal data in various contexts, for example your contact information when we send out information about our training opportunities and our magazine.

 Contracts